dev-prabhat/cobra-chrome-extension/README.md

 Till then if you want to try it out follow the below steps :

-- Download the build folder from [here](https://drive.google.com/drive/folders/1CK17bRej33XGwQ6MeUaNqCvSXI6x2VQB)
+- Download and extract the [CobraNewTabExtension.zip](https://drive.google.com/drive/folders/1CK17bRej33XGwQ6MeUaNqCvSXI6x2VQB)
-- Extract the downloaded file.
-- Open chrome in the address bar type `chrome://extensions/`
+- Open Google Chrome and in the address bar type `chrome://extensions/`
 - Toggle the `Developer mode` from the top right corner
 - Click on `Load Unpacked`
-- Navigate to the build folder inside the extracted zip.
+- Navigate to the extracted folder.
+This folder will have a **manifest.json** file
-  (Note: The build folder is not the extracted zip folder.
-The build folder is inside the extracted zip folder and it contains mainfest.json and some other files.)
 - Open New Tab and you shall be greeted with the extension asking your name.